 It's important that you remove at least 1/16th inch of grout before you apply new grout; anything less than that, and you run the risk of having your new swimming pool grout rinsed away.
 Once you've scraped out the grout, clean the area thoroughly to prepare the surface for new grout.

 Choose your grout wisely.

 You'll want to pick a grout that's durable and attractive, able to withstand the chemicals in your pool, yet aesthetically pleasing.
 Plain white grout used to be the go-to option, but today's grouts come in a wide variety of styles and colors to fit your style and match your pool.
-For a waterproof, mold and mildew resistant grout, check out Starlike® Specialty Grout.
+For a waterproof grout, check out Starlike® Specialty Grout.